TheCat-In-TheClouds/MAGD271/Assignments/assignment_05_FlappyClone/README.md

 * Download the files from the course GitHub page.
 Make your own copy of the assignment model. __The leftmost tab in your sketch is your main tab.
 The global functions `void setup() {}` and `void draw() {}` must be in this tab.
 This tab must have the same name as the folder which contains the whole sketch.__

 * Create the necessary images for your design.
 In Processing's menu bar, go to Sketch > Add File... to import your images into your sketch folder.
+   * __Import rough images as a test to see how they look in Processing before fully developing your artwork.__

-* In the Background tab, place your code to draw the game's background in the Background class's draw function.
+* In the Background tab, place your code to draw the game's background in the Background class's [draw function](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/Background.pde#L4).

-* In the FlappyBird tab, use `Animation a = new Animation("myAnimationName", 20, loadImage("myImageFile.png"));` to load the images for the flapping animation into the Processing sketch.
+* In the FlappyBird tab, use `Animation a = new Animation("myAnimationName", 20, loadImage("myImageFile.png"));` to load the images for the [flapping animation](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/FlappyBird.pde#L16-L21) into the Processing sketch.
 The number 20 stands for the interval before the animation progresses to the next image in your sequence.

-* In the Title tab, style the title screen by changing the code in the `onSustain() { /* ... */ }` function.
+* At the bottom of the FlappyBird tab, `void titleScreen() { /* ... */ }` is where you can re-style the [title screen of the game](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/FlappyBird.pde#L122).
+Optionally, if you would like to modify the [game over screen](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/FlappyBird.pde#L136), see `void lossScreen() { /* ... */ }`, below that.

 ### Inspiration